 I recently became engaged to an absolutely amazing woman, Tamaryn Kelley.
 She’s a mental health counselor.

 On a whim she decided to become a painter one random day.
 Last week she decided to try drawing.
 To the right is a sketch from her second day of learning to draw.
 She’s freakishly talented at everything she tries.

 I have one awesome cat (Dizzy).
 Interesting side note: AFTER I named Dizzy, he became epileptic with full Gran Mal seizures.
 He is particularly prone to seizing if he is spun and made dizzy – as I discovered the hard way.
 He’s been on phenobarbitol twice a day every day for over 10 years.
 Also, his two siblings at the animal shelter had polydactyly (6 toes).

-Tamaryn has a pup named Bandit that will soon be mine too.
-Here is a portrait I drew of Bandit:
+We have a pup named Bandit.
+Here is a portrait I drew of him:

 The opinions and statements expressed on this blog are mine alone.
 They do not reflect the positions of any institution or organization with which I am affiliated.
 I reserve the right to delete any comment or ban any commenter for any reason whatsoever.
 Please direct any questions or comments directly to Daniel [dot] Brown [at] yahoo [dot] com.